asmagill/hs._asm.axuielement/Reference_Observers.md

 Notes:
  * multiple notifications for the same accessibility element can be registered by invoking this method multiple times with the same element but different notification strings.
  * if the specified element and notification string are already registered, this method does nothing.
- * the notification string is application dependent and can be any string that the application developers choose; some common ones are found in `hs._asm.axuielement.observer.notifications`, but the list is not exhaustive nor is an application or element required to provide them.
+ * the notification string is application dependent and can be any string that the application developers choose; some common ones are found in `hs.axuielement.observer.notifications`, but the list is not exhaustive nor is an application or element required to provide them.

 - - -